Numerical Simulation of 2.5-Set of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Stratonovich Expansion: Expansions of Iterated Stratonovich Stochastic Integrals Based on Multiple Fourier--Legendre Series and Multiple Trigonometric Fourier Seires

-In contrast to the iterated Ito stochastic integrals (\ref{ito}), the iterated Stratonovich stochastic integrals (\ref{str}) have simpler expansions (see Theorems 3--6 below) than (\ref{tyyy}) but the calculation (or estimation) of mean-square approximation errors for the latter is a more difficult problem than for the former.
+In contrast to the iterated Ito stochastic integrals (\ref{ito}), the iterated Stratonovich stochastic integrals (\ref{str}) have simpler expansions (see Theorems 4--10 below) than (\ref{tyyy}) but the calculation (or estimation) of mean-square approximation errors for the latter is a more difficult problem than for the former.
 We will study this issue in details below.

-As it turned out, Theorem 1 can be adapts for iterated Stratonovich stochastic integrals (\ref{str}) at least for multiplicities 2 to 5.
-Expansions of these iterated Stratonovich stochastic integrals turned out simpler, than the appropriate expansions of iterated Ito stochastic integrals (\ref{ito}) from Theorem 1.
-Let us formulate some theorems for expansions of iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 2 to 5.
+As we mentioned above, Theorems 1, 2 can be adapted for the iterated Stratonovich stochastic integrals (\ref{str}) at least for multiplicities 1 to 6.
+Expansions of these iterated Stratonovich stochastic integrals turned out much simpler, than the appropriate expansions of the iterated Ito stochastic integrals (\ref{ito}) from Theorems 1, 2.
+Let us formulate some old results on expansions of the iterated Stratonovich stochastic integrals (\ref{str}) of multiplicities 2 to 4.